About the Advocacy Training Council

 - To provide advice, support and encouragement to providers of advocacy training within at the State and territory Bars to enable them to develop courses for barristers and those enrolled in vocational training for barristers.

-- To promote the development of course materials for advocacy training to maintain a library of training materials which can be and provided to trainers subject to appropriate consents.
+- To promote the development of course materials for advocacy training to maintain a library of training materials which can be provided to trainers subject to appropriate consents.

 - To liaise with and provide assistance to other jurisdictions and providers of advocacy training if requested to do so.